lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-Univariate visualizations are great but since our main interest is in the disease variable, we should plot the exposures by the outcome.
-For categorical outcome variables like cvd, boxplots are great tools as they show the data's general distribution with the median, the twenty-fifth and seventy-fifth percentile, and a measure of slightly extreme values.
+Univariate visualizations are great but let's explore how the exposures look in relation to the outcome.
+For categorical outcomes like CVD, boxplots are great for showing the data's distribution using the median, the twenty-fifth and seventy-fifth percentile, and a measure of slightly more extreme values.

-Again, with ggplot2 it's fairly easy.
-First, since cvd is a number of zero or one, let's force it to be categorical with mutate and as-dot-character.
-This time we add cvd on the x, a continuous variable like bmi on the y, and add some colour by again setting cvd.
-Next, add the geom-underscore-boxplot layer and we get a boxplot figure!
-Colors can help distinguish the two groups more easily.
+Since CVD's values are either zero or one, we'll need to convert it to categorical with mutate and as-dot-character.
+Then we set x to be CVD, y needs to be a continuous variable, and to give some color by using CVD.
+Add the geom-underscore-boxplot layer and we get a boxplot figure!

-You can also use the coord-underscore-flip function to make the boxplots horizontal instead of vertical.
+To make the boxplots horizontal instead of vertical, you'll need to use coord-underscore-flip.

 ---